5 risks of not substituting chemicals

 European Workplaces

-If you do not substitute hazardous chemicals and substances to less harmful ones, you and your company face these 5 risks:
+If you do not substitute hazardous chemicals and substances for less harmful ones, your company could be at risk of the following:

 2. Facing emerging risks